dekelcohen/estr/README.md

 - generating scope-aware tags from [babylon](https://github.com/babel/babylon) ASTs, for use with the [SublimeText Ctags](CTags) and [scoped_tags Vim mode](https://github.com/clausreinke/scoped_tags)

-- renaming a variable (this will currently output the modified file to stdout instead of replacing the file)

-- find variable binding and other occurrences

 Commandline usage
 -----